liangyinchuan/blog/deployer-410-release.md

  </g>
 </svg>

-To activate SSH multiplexing add this line to your `deploy.php` file:
+To activate SSH multiplexing, add this line to your `deploy.php` file:

 ```php
 set('ssh_multiplexing', true);